Danielkague/fundi_app/README.md

 ## Usage
 - **Register** as a Fundi or Client.
-- **Fundis:** Manage jobs, track earnings, and update your profile.
+- **Fundis:** Manage jobs, see client info, track earnings, and update your profile.
-- **Clients:** Request services, track jobs, and see your assigned fundi's contact info.
+- **Clients:** Request services, track jobs, see your assigned fundi's contact info, and browse available fundis.

 ## Team Collaboration
-- Each team member should set up their own local MySQL and import the schema (see above).
+- Each team member should set up their own Supabase project or use a shared one.
 - Share code via GitHub or your preferred platform.
-- For a shared database, consider using a cloud MySQL provider (e.g., PlanetScale) and update the DB URI in your config.
+- Update the DB URI in your config as needed.

 ## License
 MIT (or specify your license)